memset0/gaokao-cheatlist/README.md

 # gaokao-cheatlist

-"cheatlists" of my Chinese gaokao subjects, including math, physics and chemistry
+There are "cheatlists" of my Chinese gaokao subjects, including math, physics and chemistry.